hlbao/personal_site/content/authors/admin/_index.md

 highlight_name: false
 email: baohlcs@gmail.com
 ---
 Hi there!
 My name is Honglin (Carson) Bao.
-I go by Honglin, and my pronunciation is he/him.
+I go by Honglin - 虹霖, and my pronunciation is he/him.

 I have a multidisciplinary education background in mathematics, computer science, economics, and evolutionary biology.
 In Fall 2022, I will be moving to the Organization and Behavior Unit at Harvard Business School, working closely with [Dr. Anjali M. Bhatt](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=656900).
 I research Organization Science and Cultural Dynamics from the perspective of complex adaptive systems.
 I employ a variety of quantitative methods in my research, including formal models, big data, machine learning, network analysis, and causal inference.